 - Slowbeef's SD Snatcher playthrough.
 We really enjoyed reading this website.
 Slowbeef played through the Oasis translation of SD Snatcher (so it offered us a good tool to compare whenever we wanted as well), made screen shots and added, in our opinion very amusing, comments.
 "Wanna buy drugs?"

 - Some loser who needs a kick in the ass.
 Found this while browsing for reports on our translation.
 Some guy who can't read yet still wants our translation - for free.
 And he begs for it :P.

 - Survival World on The Cutting Room Floor.
 A page about the hidden map Survival World in (the Japanese version of) SD Snatcher.

 - Vampier's SD Snatcher playthrough.
 Vampier played through the Oasis translation of SD Snatcher and made a series of high quality Youtube videos of it.
 It's nice if you want to see what the Oasis version looked like again.

 - Moshi Moshi.
-The Japanese translation agency of René and Rieks.
+The Japanese translation agency René and Rieks established.

 - MSX Resource Center.
 The biggest MSX community website in the world.

 - MSX Translations.
 The website about the MSX translations Max did together with Tsunami.